Game Preview: Cougars at Royals

 NOTED (Player Highlights vs. VIC)

-ROAD WARRIORS: The Cougars enter Friday's contest having won three of their last four games on the road heading into the Christmas Break.
-The Cats will enter tonight's game against Victoria, sporting an 8-8-0-0 record away from the CN Centre.
+ROAD WARRIORS: The Cougars enter Saturday's contest having won four of their last five games on the road.
+The Cats will enter tonight's game against Victoria, sporting a 9-8-0-0 record away from the CN Centre.
 Last season, the Cougars finished 24-8-0-2 on the road which was a franchise high.

 CLIMBING THE RANKS: Veteran forwards and NHL prospects Riley Heidt and Koehn Ziemmer are on history watch.
 For Ziemmer, he currently sits at 113 goals, which is seven behind current Cougars' record holder Chase Witala (120).
 For Heidt, he is also on track for history.
 Heidt is 15 assists away from eclipsing Mark Morrison's all-time Cougars record (VIC & PG) who owned 235.